 This study found two integrated open space planning models and a breadth of literature supporting a movement away from the community versus conservation dichotomy.
 While this movement is not yet mainstream, both paradigm shifts and the rapidly changing landscapes in which we live are reinforcing this trend.
 With the expanded view and holistic framework illustrated by this research, planners are afforded a similar language upon which they can discuss the tools and processes central to integrated open space planning.

 Ex, Lindsay, "The State of Integrated Open Space Planning: Toward Landscape Integrity?"
 (2010).
 All Graduate Theses and Dissertations.
-Paper 767.
+767.